 Prior to joining the Bank in 2007, Mr. Dudley was a partner and managing director at Goldman, Sachs & Company and was the firm's chief U.S. economist for a decade.
 Prior to joining Goldman Sachs in 1986, he was a vice president at the former Morgan Guaranty Trust Company.
 Mr. Dudley was an economist at the Federal Reserve Board from 1981 to 1983.

 Mr. Dudley received his doctorate in economics from the University of California, Berkeley in 1982 and a bachelor's degree from New College of Florida in 1974.

 In 2012, Mr. Dudley was appointed chairman of the Committee on the Global Financial System of the Bank for International Settlements (BIS).
-Previously, Mr. Dudley served as chairman of the Committee on Payment and Settlement Systems of the BIS from 2009 to 2012.
-He is a member of the board of directors of the BIS and a vice chairman of the Economic Club of New York.
+Previously, Mr. Dudley served as chairman of the former Committee on Payment and Settlement Systems of the BIS from 2009 to 2012.
+He is a member of the board of directors of the BIS.